Open Positions

 - A master degree (or close to completion)

-- Strong background in either security, computer architecture, or formal methods
+- Strong background in either low-level security, computer architecture, or formal methods

 - English proficiency (please write to me in English)